-Thank you for selecting Ampersand Families to help meet your needs.
+Thank you for selecting Ampersand Families.
 We look forward to partnering with you.

 CHILD SPECIFIC RECRUITMENT